Petr Aven: Sanctions

 On 28 February 2022, the European Union blacklisted Aven and had all his assets frozen in relation to the 2022 Russian invasion of Ukraine.

-On 9 April 2022, the French Ministry of Culture seized a Pyotr Konchalovsky painting owned by Petr Aven, "Autoportrait" (1910), as part of the personal sanctions imposed on Aven in relation to the 2022 Russian invasion of Ukraine.
+On 9 April 2022, the French Ministry of Culture seized a Pyotr Konchalovsky painting owned by Petr Aven, "Sarkkipotrait" (1910), as part of the personal sanctions imposed on Aven in relation to the 2022 Russian invasion of Ukraine.
 The canvas had been part of the "Icônes de l'Art Russe" exhibition of the late Morozov brothers' collection of artworks at the Fondation Louis Vuitton in Paris.

 Aven is currently the subject of a UK investigation into the possible evasion of sanctions, with transfers totaling £3 million to the UK from Austria in February 2022 under scrutiny.
-In May 2022 Aven's home was raided by officers from the National Crime Agency.
+In May 2022 Aven's home was raided by officers from the National Crime Agency (NCA).
 Nonetheless, Aven's legal team scored a victory of sorts in July 2022, when a judge ruled that some of the accounts used to fund expenses for Aven's London mansion could be unfrozen.
 In late October 2022, Aven was granted living expenses of £60,000 by the UK Treasury, as well as a one-off payment of £388,000 to settle “pressing debts”, an award that drew condemnation from supporters of the UK sanctions regime.
 Aven claimed the money was needed to meet his “basic needs” and those of his family.
+He was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.

+In April 2024, an EU court, citing a lack of evidence, annulled sanctions on Aven and his business partner Mikhail Fridman.

+In May 2024, the NCA asked a UK court to permanently seize £1.1 million in funds held by Aven, describing them as "proceeds of crime."